LSD Effect: ‘Date Rape’ Drug Produces ‘Higher Level Of Consciousness’, Scientific Research Says

 Effects of LSD might have involved a lot of things.
 However, this time science has evidence of what LSD addicts have been claiming for a long time.
 The “date rape” drug produces a “higher level of consciousness.”
-Scientists have apparently found evidence that psychedelic drugs, psilocybin and ketamine, have similar ingredients like those of magic mushrooms.
+Scientists have apparently found evidence that psychedelic drugs, like psilocybin and ketamine, have similar ingredients like those of magic mushrooms.
 Because of the use of these drugs, the brain produces more number of tiny magnetic fields.

 On April 16, 1943 Swiss chemist Dr. Albert Hofmann accidentally discovered the effects of #LSD pic.twitter.com/hX7zHEUHpO